What to do in Gozo: activities and must-see places

 Getting around Gozo

 For total freedom, I recommend hiring a car as soon as you arrive in Malta, at Luqa airport.
 That’s what I did, using the car hire comparison service Discover Cars.
-It was super convenient and I was able to get some great deals!
+I found the comparison service convenient and was able to compare several offers.
 If you’re staying on the island of Malta for a few days, this is a great way to get around.
-You’ll just have to get used to driving British, ahah.
-But don’t worry, you’ll soon get the hang of it.
+You will need to get used to driving on the left.
+Most drivers adjust after a little practice.

 If you don’t feel like renting a car, no worries—there are other options, such as: